LucaDSilva/LucaDSilva/README.md

 ### About Me

 My passion for learning new languages and my love for technology have resulted in my ever-increasing interest in learning to code.
-My goals include working with mobile development, with a focus on Swift.
+My goals include working with FrontEnd development, with a focus on Swift.
 Outside of the digital world (but not always), my hobbies include reading novels and fiction, listening to music, and playing games with my friends.